2024-2025 Student Mentors

 Archana Vellasure

 Hi!
-My name is Archana (aka Archie), and I am a first-year day-time student at the Wright Institute.
+My name is Archana (aka Archie), and I am a second-year day-time student at the Wright Institute.
 I was born and raised in India, and I worked in Japan for three years before moving to the US.
 I lived in Temecula for many years before finally making a home in the Bay Area.
 I currently live in San Ramon with my husband and three teenagers.
 My own difficulties with finding a culturally sensitive therapist and the desire to raise awareness and reduce stigma surrounding mental health in the South Asian community inspired me to move from the IT industry and become a therapist.
 I will be starting my practicum soon at the Portia Bell Hume Center and will be working in schools in and around Pleasanton and Dublin.
 In my free time, I like to spend time with my family, listen to music, learn about other cultures and cuisines, watch cooking videos on YouTube, and occasionally try cooking something new.
 I am very grateful for the invaluable friendship, kindness, and guidance that I received from the second-year students over the past year.
 I look forward to connecting with you and honoring them all by paying it forward.

 Email: avellasure@wi.edu